 Chin Swee Caves Temple

 Chin Swee Caves Temple is located at a 10-minute taxi ride away from RWG.
 One can also go the temple via Awana Skyway or by using the free shuttle bus provided by First World Hotel.
-The developer of RWG donated land and a large sum of money for the construction of this temple and began its construction which was completed in 1994.
+The developer of RWG decided to donate land and a large sum of money for the building of this temple which was completed in 1994.
 Chin Swee Caves Temple has a statue of Qingshui, a Buddhist monk from the Fujian province of China.
-The monk is regarded as a deity who is supposed to have the powers to bring rain and drive away evil spirits.
+The monk is regarded as a deity who is supposed to have the power to bring rain and drive away evil spirits.
 There is also a Vegetarian restaurant in the temple premises which is the only 100% vegetarian restaurant in Genting Highlands.
 Vegetarian food is also available at several other restaurants in Genting Highlands and you may read this article of mine for details: Where To Find Vegetarian Food in Genting Highlands

-Sky Avenue is the nerve center of Genting Highlands. it connects RWG to Awana Skyway, has the resort’s biggest shopping mall, most of the restaurants of the resort, Sky Casino, indoor theme park, Ripley’s, and a few other entertainment venues.
+Sky Avenue is the nerve center of the Genting Highlands hotel and entertainment complex. it connects RWG to Awana Skyway, has the resort’s biggest shopping mall, most of the restaurants of the resort, Sky Casino, indoor theme park, Ripley’s, and a few other entertainment venues.